makyo/writing/work/the-fool/the-fool.md

 I feel unfortunately tall.
 A rectangle.
 A lummox.
 A big, dumb cat.

 I also feel welcomed.
 Understood, appreciated.
 I return the hug carefully.
-Then, with her farewell in my ears, take that first step out into the hallway.
+Then, with her farewell in my ears, take that first step out into the evening air.

 And then the next.